Tool Rentals for the DIY Weekend Warrior:

 Tool Rental Tip: When you rent a rotary hammer or demolition hammer, ask the rental associate to include both a chisel-tip bit and a bull-point bit.
 You'll use the chisel bit to bust loose a majority of the tile, but the bull-point bit is handy for breaking up tiles in corners, kickspaces and other thight spaces.

-Rotary hammers (above left) have three operating modes: drilling,
+Rotary hammers (above top) have three operating modes: drilling,

 hammer-drilling and hammering only.
 Use the hammering mode

 to chip up tiled floors.
-Demolition hammers (above right) are designed
+Demolition hammers (above bottom) are designed

 specifically for chipping, hammering and chiseling out the hardest,